On the images of Galois representations attached to low weight Siegel modular forms: Galois representations associated to Siegel modular forms

 \subsection{The case of cohomological weight}

 We review the construction of Galois representations attached to high weight Siegel modular forms.

-\begin{theorem} Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$ of weight $(k_1, k_2)$, $k_1\ge k_2>2$.
-Let $S$ denote the set of primes at which $\pi$ is not spherical.
-Then for every prime number $\l$, there exists a continuous, semisimple, symplectic Galois representation
+\begin{theorem} Let $\pi$ be a cuspidal automorphic representation of $\Gf(\AQ)$ of weight $(k_1, k_2)$, $k_1\ge k_2\ge 3$.
+Let $S$ denote the set of primes at which $\pi$ is ramified.
+Let $E$ denote the coefficient field of $\pi$.
+Then for every place $\lambda$ of $E$, of residue characteristic $\l$, there exists a continuous, semisimple, symplectic Galois representation

-that satisfies the following properties: \begin{enumerate} \item The representation is unramified at all primes $p\notin S\cup\{\l\}$. \item If $p\notin S\cup\{\l\}$, $a_p$ is the eigenvalue of the Hecke operator $T_p$, and $\epsilon$ is the Galois character associated to the central character of $\pi$, then